iamjaredwalters/alfred-window-arrangments-workflow/README.md

 A `project` keyword will now be available in Alfred.

 Usage:

 ```
-Example Commands:
-<b>project foo</b> - will open a Window Arrangement named foo in iTerm
+project foo // will open a Window Arrangement named foo in iTerm
-<b>project some long name</b> - opens a Window Arrangement named 'some long name' in iTerm
+project some long name // opens a Window Arrangement named 'some long name' in iTerm
 ```

 ### Prerequisites